trofi/trofi.github.io.gen/posts/250-dynamic-linking-is-hard-superh-version.md

 ## But how exactly did it break?

 The above probably does not make much sense.
-What is **-Bsymbolic**?
+What is `-Bsymbolic`?
 Why does it make things worse if it's just an optimization?
-Why do some unreg targets are not affected?
+Why do some unregisterised targets are not affected?

-Let's look at a smaller example in **C**:
+Let's look at a smaller example in `C`:

 ```c
 /* lib.c: */